Macadamia Leaf Miner

 GRACILLARIINAE, GRACILLARIIDAE, GRACILLARIOIDEA

 (Photo: courtesy of CSIRO/BIO Photography Group, Centre for Biodiversity Genomics, University of Guelph)

 The Caterpillars of this species are a pest on :

 eating the flesh between the upper and lower skins of the leaves.
 They are also found on:

 When it is mature, the caterpillar leaves its leafmine to form a cocoon nearby.

 The adult moths have dark forewings with three white bars across each one.
-The hindwings are very narrow and have an extensive plume of hairs along the inner margin.
+The hindwings are very narrow and have an extensive plume of hairs along the hind margin.
 The wingspan is about 7 mms.